cogneuro-uit/mw-itbs-dlpfc--2021/README.md

 ## Analyses

-The analysis are located in the `src/` folder as `preregistered_analysis.R`, `exploratory_analysis`, and descriptives (`descriptives.R`.
+The analyses are located in the `src/` folder as `preregistered_analysis.R`, `exploratory_analysis`, and `descriptives.R`.

 In addition, a script related to fixes of errors in the data files can be found in `fix_data_file_issues.R`, and a power analysis for the study can be found in the `power.R` script.

-In the `report/` folder there is a Quarto document used to creating the results section for the main article.
+Under the `report/` folder there is a Quarto document used to generating the broad strokes for the results section.